sensel/morph-docs/docs/api_arduino.md

 * [Arduino IDE for your OS](https://www.arduino.cc/en/Main/Software)

 #### Software Setup
+These instructions assume your hardware connections are all correct.

-Download and install the Arduino IDE on your computer, following the installer's instructions.
+1. Download and install the Arduino IDE on your computer, following the installer's instructions.

-Download the Sensel Arduino API and move the expanded folder (usually expands to the folder name `sensel-api-arduino-master`) to your `Documents/Arduino/libraries` folder.
+1. Download the Sensel Arduino API and move the expanded folder (usually expands to the folder name `sensel-api-arduino-master`) to your `Documents/Arduino/libraries` folder.
 This will vary among operating systems, but it is found in the User/Documents folder, unless you have configured the IDE otherwise.

-Open the Arduino IDE application.
+1. Open the Arduino IDE application.

-Select the serial port that the Arduino is connected to.
+1. Select the serial port that the Arduino is connected to.
 The name of this port varies among operating systems, here is an example image for macOS:
 ![Selecting serial port in Arduino IDE](img/arduino_selectserial.jpg)

-Select your Arduino MEGA or DUE from the board list:
+1. Select your Arduino MEGA or DUE from the board list:
 ![Selecting Arduino board in Arduino IDE](img/arduino_selectboard.jpg)

-Open the serial monitor window and set the baud rate to `115200`:
+1. Open the serial monitor window and set the baud rate to `115200`:
 ![Selecting serial port in Arduino IDE](img/arduino_showserial.jpg)

 ![Selecting baud rate in serial monitor](img/arduino_selectbaud.jpg)

-Find the file `sensel-api-arduino.ino` in the `sensel-api-arduino-master/senselpapi-arduino` folder.
+1. Find the file `sensel-api-arduino.ino` in the `sensel-api-arduino-master/senselpapi-arduino` folder.
 Double click to open it.
+You'll notice the `sensel.ino` tab is also visible - that happens automatically because the file is included in the `sensel-api-arduino.ino` sketch.
 ![Open Sensel API sketch](img/arduino_senselsketch.jpg)

-Use the right-facing arrow button to upload the sketch to the Arduino:
+1. Use the right-facing arrow button to upload the sketch to the Arduino:
 ![Upload Sensel API sketch to Arduino](img/ardunio_upload.jpg)

-If there are no errors, you should see a stream of data printed in the Serial Monitor window:
+1. If there are no errors, you should see a stream of data printed in the Serial Monitor window:
 ![You're not touching the Morph!](img/arduino_nocontacts.jpg)

-When you touch the Morph, you'll see all the contact information printed in the Monitor:
+1. When you touch the Morph, you'll see all the contact information printed in the Monitor:
 ![Success!](img/arduino_contacts.jpg)

 Congratulations, everything is working!